-1. Looked after children and previously looked after children.

-2. Children with a sibling (brother or sister) who will still be on roll at the Academy at the time of admission.
+Looked after children and previously looked after children (please see definitions below) Children with a sibling (brother or sister) who will still be on roll at the Academy at the time of admission.

 3. Children of staff at the Academy where the member of staff has been: • employed for two or more years at the time of application; and/or • recruited to fill a vacant post for which there is a demonstrable skill shortage.